I've been thoroughly happy to be with you, and I so appreciate it.

 Leave you to the rest of your day.

-And then tomorrow in this time frame, Rush will be back.
+And then tomorrow in this timeframe, Rush will be back.

-And I hope he'll regale us with stories of what's been up during his uh three days of absence, Friday, Monday, Tuesday.
+And I hope he'll regale us with stories of what's been up during his three days of absence, Friday, Monday, Tuesday.

 It was great to be with you on Friday.

-Why don't we uh actually let some people be on the radio here for most of this closing half hour?
+Why don't we actually let some people be on the radio here for most of this closing half hour?

-I excerpts.
+I got some experts, experts, excerpts.

 Yes, that disappoints me because I know they both know better.